vtest-ms/winrt-api/windows.media.devices/exposurecompensationcontrol_min.md

 # Windows.Media.Devices.ExposureCompensationControl.Min

 ## -description
-Gets the minimum exposure time.
+Gets the minimum EV compensation supported.

 ## -property-value
-The minimum exposure time.
+The minimum EV compensation supported.
+This is an absolute EV value.

 ## -remarks